A cross-generational immigrant story of the ever evolving Taiwanese culture.

-Tigertail is a film directly by Alan Yang (co-creator of Master of None) loosely based on his own family.
-The story revolves around the theme of cross-generational relationship with Pin-Jui being a son, a husband and a father.
+Tigertail is a film directed by Alan Yang (co-creator of Master of None), and is loosely based on his own family.
+The story explores the difficulties of cross-generational relationships in Pin-Jui’s life.

 Pin-Jui grew up in central Taiwan in Huwei, Yunlin (Tigertail is the English direct translation of Huwei) with his mother.
 From central Taiwan, he explores his relationship with his childhood love, Yuan, and then contrasts it with his matchmade partner, Zhenzhen, as he moves to New York.
 Working hard, Pin-Jui becames a successful man but an estranged and closed-off husband and father.
 The largest character growth is around Pin-Jui as he learns from his mother, wife, lover and daughter.

 In the end, this is a coming of age movie.
 While not for a teenager becoming an adult, but for a closed-off parent to forming a connection with those around him.
 This movie will speak to Taiwanese Americans, and even largely, Asian Americans, about cross-generational communication.
 For people who know Mandarin well, there may be a bit of pull away from the story as many characters have accents that seem out of place.